 Email: developmentengineering@collingwood.ca

 The Town of Collingwood Development Standards provide guidance for the design and construction of municipal infrastructure.
-These Standards are updated from time-to-time.
 Consultants utilizing the Town Development Standards will need to ensure that their designs or the construction of works are being completed in accordance with the most current details.
-Please refer to the document below, which incorporates the amendments approved by Council in August 2022.
+The standards were last updated in 2007, with a minor amendment in 2022, and are nearly at the completion of a full review.
+The revised standards are expected to come into effect in the Spring of 2026.

 The removal or placement of fill within the Town of Collingwood is regulated by By-Law 2003-103.
 Outside of having an executed development agreement, the placement or removal of fill within the Town of Collingwood is prohibited unless the appropriate Fill Permit has been obtained.